rsmp-nordic/rsmp_core/rst/rsmp.rst

 The following principles applies:

 * All packets must be ended with a FF (formeed).
-This includes message acknowledgement (see section message-ack_).
+This includes message acknowledgement (see section message-acknowledgement_).
   For example if NotAck is used as a consequence for signal exchange list mismatch during communication establishment
 * Several consecutive FF (formeed) must not be sent, but must be handled
 * FF (formeed) in the beginning of the data exchange (after connection establishment) must not be sent, but must be handled